The NAS Education Programme

-The NAS Programme has been delivering courses internationally for over 25 years.
+The NAS Education Programme has been delivering courses internationally for over 25 years.
 The programme provides not just an introduction to the subject but also offers people a chance to gain skills and experience, allowing them to take part in projects and fieldwork around the world.

-Why not learn from the comfort of your own chair with the NAS ELearning Programme?
+Why not learn from the comfort of your own chair with the NAS eLearning Programme?

-Here you can learn the basic theory aspects of maritime archaeology from the comfort of your own home.
-You can also have fun learning the practical elements on a NAS Skills Day.
-For general information on what is covered in the NAS ELearning Courses please take a look at the courses page.
+Here you can learn the basic theory aspects of maritime archaeology whenever you like and from wherever you are in the world.
+For general information on what is covered in the NAS eLearning Courses please take a look at the courses page.

 Who can get involved?

-The ELearning Programme is open to anyone who is interested; no prior learning or qualifications are required and there is no age restriction on the course.
-However, we ask that those who are under 16 are accompanied by a parent or guardian while undertaking their Skills Day(s).
+The eLearning Programme is open to anyone who is interested; no prior learning or qualifications are required and there is no age restriction on the course.Want to sign up?

 Never done archaeology before?
 Our Recorder and Surveyor Skills Days are a great place to start and take place on land or underwater.
 Get in the field with our Recorder Day and learn how to record a site through sketching, photography and video, then on the Surveyor Day learn how to complete a 2D survey of a site and how to use a planning frame to produce a scale drawing.